Need help with your Discussion

 Explain how God is Creator and Redeemer as documented in the most significant passages of the Old and New Testament.

-God created the heavens and the earth as well as man and all that walks upon the earth and grows in it (Genesis 1 and 2).
-The Father and Son collaborated in the creation of the world (John 1:1-5).
+God created the heavens, the Earth, and Man and all that walks upon the Earth and grows in it (Genesis 1 and 2).
+The Father and Son collaborated in the world’s creation (John 1:1-5).
 The atonement for sin in the Old Testament was done through the sacrifices of animals.
-Moses was given the ordinances pertaining to the sacrifices to be made for the different sins committed by the Israelites (Leviticus chapters 4, 5, and 6).
+Moses was given the ordinances about the gifts to be made for the different sins committed by the Israelites (Leviticus chapters 4, 5, and 6).
 However, some sins were unforgivable and were judged with a death sentence against the perpetrator.
 Life was paid with life (Deuteronomy 17:8-13), while disobedience and shame brought on one’s parents were also rewarded with death (Deuteronomy 21:18-21).
 Other sins punishable by death were a false witness (Deuteronomy 19:15-21), adultery, bestiality, and cursing of one’s parents (Leviticus 20:9, 10, 11, 15).
-So while man continued to sin, there was room to ask for forgiveness through sacrificial offerings and purifying oneself through cleansing rituals which would make one acceptable before God.
-The blood sacrifice of a slaughtered pure animal was acceptable for the forgiveness of sin.
+So while the Man continued to sin, there was room to ask for forgiveness through sacrificial offerings and purifying oneself through cleansing rituals which would make one acceptable before God.
+The blood sacrifice of a slaughtered pure animal was good for the forgiveness of sin.

-The sins that were punishable by death had a common theme: against another person, against oneself, and against one’s parents.
+The sins that were punishable by death had a common theme: against another person, against oneself, and one’s parents.
 It may be conceived that God as a Father required that He be honored and revered by His creation (children) (Rohrbaugh, 1995), and just as He is a parent, so too earthly parents were to be honored by their children.
 He referred to Israel on several occasions as His children, and because He was a Father to them when Israel rebelled against Him, He hurt as a parent would.
-The sentencing of man to death for dishonoring earthly parents was a reflection of God’s nature of not entertaining dishonor to Himself by His children.
+The sentencing of a man to death for dishonoring earthly parents reflected God’s nature of not entertaining dishonor to Himself by His children.

 The other sins punishable by death were against oneself (bestiality and adultery) and against others (false witness and adultery).
-God created man in His image and breathed His Spirit in man; hence, man has a God nature living in Him (Heschel, 1976).
-When man sins against oneself or others, they are sinning against the nature of God in them, and because God cannot stand sin, He punishes it with death; through the termination of the vessel (body) that carries His Spirit and bears His image.
+God created Man in His image and breathed His Spirit in Man; hence, Man has a God nature living in Him (Heschel, 1976).
+When Man sins against oneself or others, they are sinning against the heart of God in them, and because God cannot stand sin, He punishes it with death; through the termination of the vessel (body) that carries His Spirit and bears His image.

-The New Testament discusses man’s sinful nature, and it is the cause of God severing a close relationship with man.
-In the Gospels, which give an account of Jesus’ teachings, what comes out clearly is that the Pharisees created a rift between them and the rest of the human population based on the Law of Moses.
-They believed that by following the Levitical laws, they were free of sin and that they only, were accepted by God due to their strict observation of the laws.
-However, Jesus Christ came with radical teachings that not only exposed the Pharisees as sinners (Mathew 23:13-15) but all people’s the earth.
+The New Testament discusses Man’s sinful nature, which is the cause of God severing a close relationship with Man.
+In the Gospels, which give an account of Jesus’ teachings, what comes out is that the Pharisees created a rift between them and the rest of the human population based on the Law of Moses.
+They believed that by following the Levitical laws, they were free of sin and were only accepted by God due to their strict observation of the rules.
+However, Jesus Christ came with radical teachings that not only exposed the Pharisees as sinners (Mathew 23:13-15) but all people’s the Earth.
 In short, Jesus categorized the Pharisees and non-Jews (Gentiles) as sinners (John 8:7) in need of redemption (John 15:22).
 This nullified the redemption brought about by the Levitical laws.
-Instead, Jesus Christ and Paul implied that the laws of Moses only showed how much in need of redemption man was and that nothing that man could do would save them from condemnation (Romans 3:23).
+Instead, Jesus Christ and Paul implied that the laws of Moses only showed how much in need of redemption man was and that nothing that Man could do would save them from condemnation (Romans 3:23).

-Jesus Christ, the Son of God, the co-creator of the world, came to earth as a sacrificial offering for the atonement of sin.
-Man had no power to save himself and restore his communion with God.
+Jesus Christ, the Son of God, the co-creator of the world, came to Earth as a sacrificial offering for the atonement of sin.
+The Man could not save himself and restore his communion with God.
 The Levitical laws had created a rift between those who followed them and those who had given up on them hence, accepted themselves as sinners with no hope.
-Only God could pay the ultimate price for sin and delete the penalty of death from man (Romans 6:23).
-When God, in the human flesh as Jesus, died on the cross for man’s sins, he took up the punishment of death weighted on man for every sin man had and would commit.
-Jesus Christ came as the last Adam (1 Corinthians 15:45-50) who would be restored back to God the Father through a death sacrifice.
-And just as the first Adam separated man from God, the last Adam would bring man back to God.
-What made the sacrifice complete and the punishment of death null and void was the fact that Jesus Christ rose from the dead.
+Only God could pay the ultimate price for sin and delete the penalty of death from Man (Romans 6:23).
+When God, in the human flesh as Jesus, died on the cross for Man’s sins, he took up the punishment of death weighted on Man for every sin man had and would commit.
+Jesus Christ came as the last Adam (1 Corinthians 15:45-50) who would be restored to God the Father through a death sacrifice.
+And just as the first Adam separated Man from God, the last Adam would bring Man back to God.
+What made the gift complete and the punishment of death null and void was that Jesus Christ rose from the dead.
 Death as the ultimate price for sin had no hold of Him, for He bore the righteousness of the Father (Romans 6:9-11).
-It was not possible for righteousness to exist in hell, so one had to give in.
-In this case, righteousness prevailed over darkness, and the Messiah arose from the grave, conquering sin (1 Corinthians 15:54-58).
+Morality couldn’t exist in hell, so one had to give in.
+In this case, justice prevailed over darkness, and the Messiah arose from the grave, conquering sin (1 Corinthians 15:54-58).

-Hence, whoever accepts the redemptive work of Jesus Christ and of the Father, such a person attains forgiveness of sin and is restored back to the Father (Gill, 1989).
+Hence, whoever accepts the redemptive work of Jesus Christ and of the Father, such a person attains forgiveness of sin and is restored to the Father (Gill, 1989).
 Their names are written in the Book of Life and are guaranteed to enter heaven for eternal life.
-Further, such a person is filled once again with the Holy Spirit, and communion with God is returned as it was with Adam and Eve before the entry of sin.
-Unlike at the beginning when the Spirit of God was hovering over the earth, with the sacrifice of Jesus and acceptance of salvation, the Spirit of God now dwells in individuals (Romans 8:2-11).
+Further, such a person has again been filled with the Holy Spirit, and communion with God is returned as it was with Adam and Eve before the entry of sin.
+Unlike at the beginning when the Spirit of God was hovering over the Earth, with the sacrifice of Jesus and acceptance of salvation, the Spirit of God now dwells in individuals (Romans 8:2-11).

 Describe God’s response to human sin and identify how several of his attributes inform how he deals with sin.

-God cannot tolerate sin, and that is why He allowed the sacrifice of Jesus as a perfect atonement.
+God cannot tolerate sin, which is why He allowed the sacrifice of Jesus as a perfect atonement.
 His nature has not changed, and the Bible states that rebellion against Him results in His wrath upon the perpetrator.
-He still indicates that sin against self and others is a recipe for His wrath for those who continue to live in it (Colossians 3:5-6).
-One can only attain redemption through acceptance of Jesus Christ as the sole redeemer.
+He still indicates that sin against self and others is a recipe for His anger for those who continue to live in it (Colossians 3:5-6).
+One can only attain redemption through accepting Jesus Christ as the sole redeemer.

 Conclusion

-God is Holy, and none can approach Him unless such a person is holy as well.
+God is Holy, and no one can approach Him unless such a person is also holy.
 The sacrifice made on the cross makes all those that accept the work of redemption righteous in the eyes of God and can gain the title of heir and sonship (daughters).
 God has never tolerated sin and will never do so.
 Man cannot meet God’s standards of holiness unless it is through the blood sacrifice of Jesus Christ.
 In the end, those that accept and have their names written in the Book of Life will enter heaven, while those who do not will be condemned to hell.

 References